 I had a big web build that I was doing for a friend and it dragged on, and on and this is because it was a daunting task and I was totally lost with it.
 I kept putting it off because I didn’t even know where to start.

-I decided to bust out my notepad and pen and just plan every page with a list.
+I decided to bust out my notepad and pen and just plan every page with a list like A shopping cart system, the nmi payment gateway, and a merchant account are a few of the things you will need for your online business to be success.
 If a task on the list is still pretty big, I would break that down again until it was in little manageable chunks and from there suddenly you have your day planned.

 To Do lists will give you a sense of purpose and achievements and are a motivator that will help you reach your goals.